OLS for Refugees

 Refugees can choose to follow an OLS language course in any of the languages available.
 It is up to the beneficiary institution/organisation to indicate this choice in the OLS, based on the needs of the refugee and on the levels available for the different languages.

 Once they receive the invitation email to the OLS, refugees must first take a language assessment to find out what their current language level is.
 Upon completion of this assessment, they can access the language course (if available at the required level) for a duration of maximum 13 months.
 Language courses in German, English, Spanish, French, Italian and Dutch are available from levels A1 to C2 of the Common European Framework of Reference for Languages (CEFR).
-Bulgarian, Czech, Danish, Greek, Croatian, Hungarian, Polish, Romanian, Slovak, Finnish, and Swedish language courses are offered at level A1, while Portuguese is available up to level B2.
-At the end of the language course, they can download a record of participation and take a second language assessment to measure their progress in the language, if they wish so.
-The second language assessment is not compulsory.
+Bulgarian, Danish, Estonian, Greek, Croatian, Latvian, Lithuanian, Hungarian, Polish, Romanian, Slovak, Slovenian, Finnish, and Swedish language courses are offered at level A1, while Czech is available up to level A2 and Portuguese up to level B2.

 The participating organisations/institutions grant access to refugees to the OLS language course based on the requests they receive and within the available number of OLS licences.